Can One Word Explain a Life?

 The story unfurls through the memories of others, recollections of Kane that span a half century.
 We see these as a series of flashbacks.
 As questions are answered, new questions are raised.
 We go back and forth, from his youth to middle age to eventual isolation, his newspapers, his wives, his political ambitions, his principles, and his follies.
 And his hubris.

-“There’s only one person in the world who’s going to decide what I’m going to do and that’s me.” — Charles Foster Kane
+“There’s only one person in the world who’s going to decide what I’m going to do and that’s me.”

 One of the pleasures of rewatching Citizen Kane is you can never remember what scene comes next.
-It remains fresh and vivid, unconventional, always something new to pick up on; another appreciation of the camera wizardry or the immaculate photography by Gregg Toland, considered the best cinematographer in the world a the time.
+It remains fresh and vivid, unconventional, always something new to pick up on; another appreciation of the camera wizardry or the immaculate photography by Gregg Toland, considered the best cinematographer in the world at the time.
 Toland showed up one day and was reported to have said, “My name’s Toland and I want you to use me on your picture.
 I want to work with somebody who never made a movie.”

 Welles loosely based the character of Kane on William Randolph Hearst, one of the most powerful men in the world.
 Hearst, upset with the portrayal, laid his full wrath upon Welles and RKO Studios.
 All this created a massive wave of publicity for the film, but the film was blacklisted in major papers owned by Hearst.